-A classic monogram gift is among the most popular personalized gifts you can get for someone, especially for weddings, bridal showers or birthdays.
-Here we'll show you the essentials to monogramming: how to write them, where it a personal monogram or a couples one, the different styles available and cool suggestions on how to apply them to different products.
+A classic monogram gift is among the most popular personalized gifts you can get for someone, especially for weddings, bridal showers, or birthdays.
+Here we'll show you the essentials to monogramming: how to write them, whether it a personal monogram or a couple one, the different styles available, and cool suggestions on how to apply them to different products.

 But first... what's a monogram?

 A monogram is a typography design that connects letters, traditionally in a flowy, cursive font but more recently also in cool bold and graphic font designs.
 Initials are often interlinked or wrapped together by a border and they usually come together to be a calligraphy artwork by themselves.